-There are limitations around data availability and quality for privately owned companies which need to be considered by the Investment Manager when making the Themes Assessment and, to the extent relevant, the UN SDG Target Assessment.
+There are limitations around data availability and quality for privately owned companies which need to be considered by the Investment Manager when making the Positive Contribution Assessment.
 Information from third party data providers is rarely available for privately held Portfolio Companies.
 In such cases the Investment Manager will use proxy methodology or rely on data from the potential Portfolio Companies under review.
-The Investment Manager has set the relevant threshold for Qualifying companies at 60% (see Section C. above) to ensure that, on a case by case basis, the Investment Manager may also invest in Portfolio Companies where the data required for the Themes Assessment is not yet available.
+The Investment Manager has set the relevant threshold for Qualifying companies at 75% (see Section C. above) to ensure that, on a case by case basis, the Investment Manager may also invest in Portfolio Companies where the data required for the Themes Assessment is not yet available.